Strategic Business Planning

 The history and general description of the company provides a picture of the business today.
 This is important to establish a common starting point for future plans and to help external audiences understand current operations.
 This section generally includes the following elements:

-- History of the business, including why major changes/shifts occurred.
+- History of the business, including when and why major changes/shifts occurred.

 - List of partners and their ownership.

 - List of key employees, their roles and background qualifications.